Formal groups and quantum cohomology: An alternative approach

 for each partition $d_1 = d_{1,1} + \cdots + d_{j,1}, \dots, d_{r-1} = d_{r-1,1} + \cdots + d_{r-1,j}$, whose images are the top-dimensional parts of the fibre of \eqref{eq:pq-space} over $t = 1$.
 The space \eqref{eq:pq-space} comes with a map to $\mathit{FM}_{d+1}$, which over the fibre $t = 0$ reduces to \eqref{eq:f-to-fm}.

 The definition \eqref{eq:punctured-point-2} suffers from the usual disadvantage of parametrized spaces, meaning that its compactification contains strata that are fibre products over $[0,1]$.
-To take that account, we use those spaces in a ``cascaded'' form, which means that we consider $k$-tuples of points in $\mathit{PQ}_{d_{1,1},\dots,d_{1,r}} \times \cdots \mathit{PQ}_{d_{k,1},\dots,d_{k,r}}$, where $(d_{i,k})$ is again a partition of $(d_k)$, such that the associated parameters satisfy $t_1 \leq \cdots \leq t_k$.
-Pairs of points with equal parameters now occur in the boundary of two different such spaces, leading to cancellations between their contributions.
-If we insert Maurer-Cartan elements $(\gamma_1,\dots,\gamma_r)$ at the marked points in $\bC^*$, and add a trivial term which is the identity map, the outcome is a map
+To bypass that difficulty, one can try to use those spaces in a ``time-ordered'' form (the same strategy as in \cite[Section 10e]{seidel04}), which means that we consider $k$-tuples of points in $\mathit{PQ}_{d_{1,1},\dots,d_{1,r}} \times \cdots \times \mathit{PQ}_{d_{k,1},\dots,d_{k,r}}$, where $(d_{i,k})$ is again a partition of $(d_k)$, such that the associated parameters satisfy $t_1 \leq \cdots \leq t_k$.
+Pairs of points with equal parameters now occur in the boundary of two different such spaces (when $t_i = t_{i+1}$ for some $i$; and as a boundary face of one of the $PQ$ factors involved).
+If we insert Maurer-Cartan elements $(\gamma_1,\dots,\gamma_r)$ at the marked points in $\bC^*$, and add a trivial term which is the identity map, the outcome should be a map

 which, setting $\gamma = \Pi^{r-1}_{\scrC}(\gamma_1,\dots,\gamma_{r-1})$, satisfies